graphql-compose/graphql-compose-mongoose/README.md

   onlyIndexed?: boolean, // leave only that fields, which is indexed in mongodb requiredFields?: string | string[], // provide fieldNames, that should be required operators?: filterOperatorsOpts | false, // provide filtering fields by operators, eg. $lt, $gt
-                                           // if left empty - provides all oeprators on indexed fields };
+                                           // if left empty - provides all operators on indexed fields };

 // supported operators names in filter `arg`